HaydenMcKenzie/ATMExam/README.md

 # Error Handling

-For all incorrect inputs, it displays an Error message and takes you back to the start.
+  - For all incorrect inputs, it displays an Error message and takes you back to the start.
-If you chose Withdraw and enter an amount that is greater than your balance, it brings up an Withdrawal Error and takes you to the start again.
+  - If you chose Withdraw and enter an amount that is greater than your balance, it brings up an Withdrawal Error and takes you to the start again.

+# Other Information

+  - I use a .txt file as a pseudo database.